“For if I preach the gospel, I have nothing to boast of, for I am under compulsion; for woe is me if I do not preach the gospel” (1 Cor 9.16)

 Are we involved in personal evangelism because God REQUIRES it of us?

-But should we fulfill our obligation because we HAVE TO or because we WANT TO?
+Even if personal evangelism is a Christian duty and obligation, should we fulfill our obligation because we HAVE TO or because we WANT TO?

 Compelled to share the gospel: I want to.